ellis-ward/ellis-ward.github.io/_posts/dribble/2026-05-31-adviceformypregnantfriends.md

 - Research labour medication.
 I took Pethidine, I regret it, it made me extremely lethargic which was great for the pain I was in....
 But it slowed the labour down to basically nothing.

 - Note that if you had an induction they will not let you in the labour room, they don't tell you this. this labour room is far nicer.
 Ask for a look when you're at the hospital it will be worth seeing it.
+The pool was amazing and if you can get it get it (they're not always available)

 <h2>things to pack for labour</h2>